 Here are six ways to help young adults get their giving legs under them.

 Young adulthood spans some of life’s biggest milestones—from first jobs to first homes—and getting more involved in making a difference can be one of those meaningful new adventures.
-The National Center for Family Philanthropy’s guide, “Engaging the Next Generation: How to inspire a philanthropic legacy for your donor-advised fund,” shares how you can help the young adults in your family become enthusiastic and knowledgeable as they become engaged in philanthropy.
+Exponent Philanthropy's guide, “Engaging the Next Generation: How to inspire a philanthropic legacy for your donor-advised fund,” shares how you can help the young adults in your family become enthusiastic and knowledgeable as they become engaged in philanthropy.
 And whether you are engaging them directly in becoming an active part of an existing family giving tradition, hoping to create a new one, or helping them to find their own path, these six tips can assist you.

 Spend time talking about your family’s philanthropy: how it started, what you’ve learned and how you think about lasting impact on others’ lives thanks to the family’s grantmaking using your donor-advised fund.
 Some families even encourage younger members to create videos or oral histories of donors or other family members.